polkadot-js/docs/docs/api/cookbook/tx.md

 The signing is indicated by the first byte in the transaction, so in this case we have called `.send` on it (no `.sign` or `.signAndSend`), so it will be sent using the unsigned state, without signature attached.

+NOTE: The status event is only available on providers that support subscriptions such as `WSProvider` or `ScProvider`.
+On `HttpProvider`, which does not have bi-directional capabilities, there are no subscriptions, so it cannot listen to the events that are emitted by the transaction pool.
+In the case of `HttpProvider` the result object returned will always be the non-unique transaction hash.

 ## How can I batch transactions?